 In 1906 Governor Wilford Hoggett instituted the use of a numeric file system for subject files maintained by the governor's office.
 Prior to 1906, secretaries to staffs of successive governors pasted letters received into letter file books in sequential order.
 Separate letter files were maintained for different types of letters received.
 Letters received from federal agencies, including the Department of Interior, went into a "departmental" file.
 All other letters received went into a "miscellaneous" file.
 The miscellaneous file was divided into specific areas: general inquiry, Indian police, care of the insane and notaries public.
 It appears that Governor Hoggatt's staff first applied the terms "departmental" and "miscellaneous" retroactively to these records, in order to integrate the records into the file system used in 1906-1909.
 The staff of governors Hoggett and Clark maintained card files for letters received.
 The Hoggett card file distinguishes between departmental and non-governmental letters.
 The Clark card file is indexed numerically by a subject code established in 1909.
 Information may include date of the letter, purpose, and name of correspondent.

-To view the collection listed by subject, visit our Subject Listing document accessible from the State Archive's Digitized Collections page.
+To view the collection listed by subject, visit our Subject Guide.